chph-xyz/slightlyFasterMapRF5/README.md

-this mod is WYSIWYG (what you see is what you get) (please credit me if you fork and find a better implementation)
+this mod is WYSIWYG (what you see is what you get) (please credit me (chph-xyz) if you fork and find a better implementation)

 this mod is meant to be used with MelonLoader